 “Diversification is the most important factor when making this decision.
-Your readers who are perhaps in a cash rich position can choose several types of asset classes.
-They are equities, stocks, bonds (government or corporate) and / or fixed income assets.
-Diversification reduces the risk by spreading the investment capital across those asset classes.
-There is however, certain risk that affects the whole market and diversification may not cover it.”
+Your readers who are perhaps in a cash-rich position can choose several types of asset classes.
+They are equities, stocks, bonds (government or corporate) and/or fixed-income assets.
+Diversification reduces the risk by spreading investment capital across those asset classes.
+There is, however, a certain risk that affects the whole market and diversification may not cover it.”

 We use a strategy where investors with a portfolio of shares that can be collaterised can produce additional income over and above the dividends and the possible capital growth.

 George continues, “There are two more factors to consider: how liquid and how volatile the instrument is.
 Liquidity refers to how easy it is to place an order to buy or sell quickly.
 Volatility is the rate at which the price of the asset moves up or down.
 The faster the price moves and the amount it moves the higher the volatility and therefore the risk.
 For instance, options trading offers greater return but greater risk.”